 Like all other relationships, your relationship with your roommate will have its high and low points.
 Getting along with your roommate is going to require patience, good communication and compromise.
 These skills can be difficult to master, especially if you’ve never had a roommate before.
 Although moving often seems like the only solution to roommate conflicts, this isn’t always the best solution.
 Most roommate conflicts arise when communication and respect break down, or never really begin.
 Start by learning about the person who is your roommate.
 The Roommate Starter Kit below provides a number of topics you and your roommate may wish to discuss to avoid problems before they happen.
-Communicating your feelings and ideas effectively and constructively is an incredibly valuable skill, one that will help you in all facets of your life.
+Communicating your feelings and ideas effectively and constructively is an incredibly valuable skill; one that will help you in all facets of your life.
 The Conflict Solution Tips below can help you resolve most roommate issues before they become serious.
 Our staff are here to help you.
-Your Community Assistant (CA) can help you with support, advice and basic mediation.
-If the conflict persists, your CA and you and your roommate may work with the Residence Director (RD) to help facilitate discussion and reach resolution.
+Your Residence Assistant (RA) can help you with support, advice and basic mediation.
+If the conflict persists, your RA and you and your roommate may work with the Residence Director (RD) to help facilitate discussion and reach resolution.
 Your Residence Director has the ability and experience to make a determination as to whether a move is necessary or appropriate to solve the problem.

 Conflict Solution Tips

-- Try to deal with issues before they become problems
+- Try to deal with issues before they become problems.

 - Take steps to deal with conflict.